 - Send personal data in an email

-- Visit their site for authorization
+- Visit their site for authorisation

 - Enter personal data in pop-up windows